rmitchellscott/Aviary/AUTHENTICATION.md

 - **OIDC + Traditional Login**: Users can choose between SSO and username/password
 - **Proxy Auth**: Takes precedence over other methods when enabled
 - **API Keys**: Always available for programmatic access

-## Migration from Single-User Mode

-When enabling multi-user mode:

-1. Set `MULTI_USER=true` in your environment
-2. Optionally set `AUTH_USERNAME` and `AUTH_PASSWORD` to pre-create an admin user, or let the first user registration become admin
-3. If env-based credentials are provided, that user becomes the administrator
-4. Existing rmapi configuration is migrated to the admin user, if present
-5. Existing PDF files are moved to the admin user's directory, if present
-6. Environment-based API key is migrated to the admin user's account, if present

 ## API Access